 - While they’re cooling… you can make the filling and frosting!

-- For the filling, using a mixer (preferably a stand mixer with a whisk attachment or a a whisk attachment to a hand mixer) mix together the mascarpone cheese and heavy cream and whip until stiff peaks form, about 2 minutes.
+- For the filling, using a mixer (preferably a stand mixer with a whisk attachment or a a whisk attachment to a hand mixer) mix together the mascarpone cheese, vanilla, and heavy cream.
+Whip until stiff peaks form, about 2 minutes.
 Immediately cover and refrigerate.

 - To make the frosting, start again with a clean bowl – preferably a chilled metal or glass mixing bowl.
 The original recipe recommends the bowl of the stand mixer and the whip attachment, but I can confirm that it’s not absolutely necessary.
 In the chilled bowl, add in the vanilla extract, sugar, and heavy cream and mix at medium speed for about 2 minutes or until medium peaks form.